labzzhq/compressor/README.md

 ## Usage

-The `compressor` plugin automatically compresses every response sent by the Elysia or BunnyHop server.
+The `@labzzhq/compressor` plugin automatically compresses every response sent by the Elysia or BunnyHop server.
 It is particularly effective for responses in the form of JSON objects, text, and streams (such as Server-Sent Events).

 ### Supported Encodings